Prevent disruptive behavior before it occurs!

-"Avoid Challenging Behavior in Your Early Childhood Setting” gives you solid, proven methods to prevent behavior challenges before they disrupt your setting.
+"How to Keep "Em Off the Walls” gives you solid, proven methods to prevent behavior challenges before they disrupt your setting.
 It also shows you how to create a calmer, happier learning environment.
-This course will teach you how to:

-- Create a sense of community among children – which is vital to avoiding challenging behavior.
+- Create a sense of community among children – vital if you want to avoid challenging behavior.

-- Teach children the good feelings that come from working toward a common purpose or goal.
+- Show children the good feelings that come from working toward a common purpose or goal.

 - Prevent restlessness with brain breaks.

-- Promote a sense of calm with relaxation exercises.
+- Promote a sense of calm with relaxation exercises -- more important than ever!